The Little Ghost That Could

 He had gone as far as the commander wanted.
 No headquarters sighted, but it was bound to lie just behind the fog of war.
 Though, just by the barracks, a wounded marine leaned back, equally roughed up as he was.
 One shot could pierce worn armor and land the killing blow but alert of his presence.

 A headshot: popped glass, bone and broken metal sounded like crunched popcorn.
 With his cloaking device still on, N-20 made a break back to the staging area.
 No turning back.
 One foot in front of the other, at any time sensors could sweep over his vicinity, followed by a swift blast finishing him off.
 But it never came.

 “Job’s done,” the unsuspecting technician said.
 The last sparks flew from the his drill and the newly built bunker by the bridge.

 N-20 opened the hatch and dove right in.

 “Peace of fucking mind!” he sank in the booth just below the weapon port.

-Dink!
 N-20 had never been in a bunker before, but it sounded like a rock thrown at a plate of metal.
-It was a bullet and more pelted the reinforced exterior.
+A bullet, and more pelted the reinforced exterior.

-The ghost peeked out and saw an enemy squad incoming, rather, those who had been on his tail.
-Though, their time was bound to be short lived.
-Pressurized air hissed from the neighboring siege tanks' armaments, and the distant ground lit with fiery blasts.
+The ghost peeked out the narrow window and saw an enemy squad incoming, rather, those who had been on his tail.
+Though, their time was bound to be short.
+Pressurized air hissed from the neighboring siege tanks’ armaments, and the distant ground lit with fiery blasts.
 N-20 did his part and started firing.
 Each shot was accompanied by the snap and clack of his gun.